 For instance, employee engagement is a crucial pillar in talent management that’s seeing rapid growth and major support from HR leaders.
 Finding additional ways to nurture engagement — whether through recognition, better employee communications, or wellness incentives — could be a great way to uplevel your talent management efforts.

-Yet organizations focus little to no attention on experiences as rewards or compensation for employees.
-That’s why we were proud to see Blueboard recommended as a solution and a company that’s redefining employee engagement:
+Yet organizations focus little to no attention on experiences as employee rewards or compensation for employees.
+That’s why we were proud to see Blueboard recommended as a solution and an employee recognition vendor that’s redefining employee engagement:

 “The biggest challenge is in delivering personal experiences at scale.
 It’s easy for an individual to plan a nice experience like a fine dining experience or a sports event for someone they know.
 But to do this for thousands of people across an organization, the personal touch gets lost and the need for audit trails, tax reconciliation, and cost controls becomes much greater.